sourcegraph/about/content/blogposts/2023/copilot-vs-cody.md

 ## Scenario: Setting up the development environment

 Now that our developer knows a little bit about what the application does, the next logical thing for them to do is to figure out how to set up the local development environment so that they can run the application and make code changes themselves.
-Without a code AI assistant, the developer would again likely search for a `readme.md` file or similar instructions on how to get set up.
+Without a code AI assistant, the developer would again likely search for a `README.md` file or similar instructions on how to get set up.
 But with Cody and Copilot ready, we can ask them how to get this application running locally.

 The query we'll pose is: **"How do I start this app up in development mode?"**

 ![Setup development environment](https://storage.googleapis.com/sourcegraph-assets/blog/github-copilot-vs-cody-context-driven-development/setup-dev-environment.png)

-The difference in response quality here call out the importance of having quality context in code AI tools.
+The difference in response quality here highlights the importance of having quality context for the code AI assistant.

 Cody read 12 files to generate the response and walked us through installing the required JavaScript and PHP dependencies, setting up an `.env` file, creating a local database, running a database migration to set up the correct tables and seed data, and finally starting the server.